-Darwin is NT’s capital city and has a population of more than 80,000, with a population density of 7.40 persons per hectare (ABS ERP 2015).
-The predominate age group in Darwin City is young people aged 20-29, followed by singles and home-sharers aged 35-54.
+As NT’s capital city, Darwin has a population of more than 80,000 with a population density of 7.40 persons per hectare (ABS ERP 2015).
+The predominate demographic is young people aged 20-29, followed by singles and home-sharers aged 35-54.

-It also enjoyed a 2.3% growth for the first quarter of 2020, the second highest growth across the capital cities with the exception of Sydney.
+Darwin also enjoyed a 6.1% growth for the first quarter of 2021.
 This movement is giving the Darwin property sector confidence, including buyers and sellers, especially as we progress away from the Coronavirus restrictions and back towards more buoyant buying and selling conditions.

 PropertyNow markets properties and supports owners to sell privately nationwide.